The Gleason score

 When the score may change

 The initial score is based on a man’s biopsy results, which only includes several small samples taken from the prostate.

 to have his prostate removed (called

-the entire prostate gland can then be examined.
+the entire prostate gland will then be examined.
 So his score may change after surgery.

 Next: Prostate cancer staging